aaron-grau/curic/javascript/readings/js-intro.md

 ([see this compatibility table][compatibility-table]).

 When using Javascript features, consider whether they are compatible with the environments you need.
-Features that are new to ES6 have been clearly indicated in this reading and in the MDN Documentation (example: [documentation for `indexOf`][index-of] - scroll down to the 'specifications' section for info on which ECMAScript versions the feature is compatible with.
-In this case, the feature `indexOf` is ES5 and ES6 compatible.)
+Features that are new to ES6 are clearly indicated in the compatibility table.
+In addition, you can look up features and their compatibility using MDN's JavaScript Documentation.
+For example, check out the [documentation for `Array.prototype.indexOf` documentation][index-of].
+Scroll down to the 'Specifications' section for information on which ECMAScript versions the feature is compatible with.
+In this case, the feature `indexOf` is ES5 and ES6 compatible.
+However, another feature [`Array.prototype.includes`][includes] is ES6 compatible only.

 When we need maximum compatibility, such as for a web page to be served through various browsers, we can use tools called **transpilers** to translate our ES6